Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

+Here, we answer RQ2 by proposing a style classifier and demonstrating that we can distinguish ordinary online communities from different online extreme groups based on style alone.

-\citet{lee2022whose} showed that political groups with left- and right-leaning ideologies exhibit distinct tendencies when consuming and disseminating information on social media platforms.
-We curated two collections of Facebook groups and collected their activity from over two years, presenting two datasets of extreme groups -- antivax and far-right, as detailed in~\cref{dataset}.
+\citet{lee2022whose} showed that political groups with different ideologies exhibit distinct tendencies when consuming and disseminating information on social media platforms.
+In order to investigate styles of ideological online groups and examine if different groups show different text styles, we use the two collections of Facebook groups that represents two datasets of extreme groups -- antivax and far-right, as detailed in~\cref{dataset}.